ErinCoughlan/cs-submission-site/README.md

    login page regardless of whether the current user is logged in.
  * Rather than by default setting a user's email to placeholder@cs.hmc.edu, we should probably set it to an empty string.
+ * Angular assumes dates/times are in GMT and attempts to localize them, even if they are already localized.